KaleTEvans/OptionScannerTWS/Readme.md

 ## Technologies Used
 * C++
 * TWS API (Interactive Brokers)
+* TwsApiCpp library by JanBoonen (https://github.com/JanBoonen/TwsApiCpp)

 ## Progress Updates
 <img src="Assets/TerminalOutput1.PNG" />

-1. Very raw form of alerts has been completed, outputting to terminal.
+* Very raw form of alerts has been completed, outputting to terminal.
 All we are doing here is checking for volume above normal standard deviations for each timeframe.

 ## Author